a little bit about me...

 During term-time I offer two office hours where students can drop-by, without an appointment, for help with any of the courses I teach or any other academic matter.

-If you would like to see me, please make an appointment.
+If you would like to see me outside of my office hours, then please make an appointment.